Flag of Texas: Revolutionary flags

-The "Come and Take It Flag" was created by the people of Gonzales, featuring the phrase, a black five pointed star, and the image of the town cannon Mexican forces had demanded they turn over.
+The "Come and Take It Flag" was created by the people of Gonzales, featuring the phrase, a black, five-pointed star, and the image of the town cannon Mexican forces had demanded they turn over.
 In March 1831, Juan Gomez, a lieutenant in the Mexican Army, granted a small cannon to the colony of San Antonio.
-It was then transported to Gonzales, Texas and later was the object of Texas pride.
+It was then transported to Gonzales, Texas, and later was the object of Texas pride.
 At the minor skirmish known as the Battle of Gonzales, a small group of Texans successfully resisted the Mexican forces who had orders to seize their cannon.
-As a symbol of defiance, the Texans had fashioned a flag containing the phrase along with a black star and an image of the cannon which they had received six years earlier from Mexican officials.
+As a symbol of defiance, the Texans had fashioned a flag containing the phrase along with a black star and an image of the cannon, which they had received six years earlier from Mexican officials.

 The so-called "Alamo Flag" or "1824 flag" was created by replacing the Eagle in the center of the Mexican tricolor with the year "1824", referencing the 1824 Constitution of Mexico, in support of which Texas was fighting.
 This was the first flag approved for use by rebel forces by a Texan legislative body.
 In 1835, the Texan provisional government approved the use of this flag for privateers preying on Mexican commerce.
 It has often been said that the 1824 flag was flown by Texan forces at the Battle of the Alamo.
 However, this was never alleged until 1860, long after the battle had occurred.
 Modern writers have pointed out that the presence of the 1824 flag at the time and place of the battle is highly unlikely.
-A similar flag was flown at least briefly by Texan Tejano forces, featuring two black, six pointed stars in place of the date.
-It is likely that the actual "Alamo flag" referred to by accounts of the time was the Lone Star and Stripes, which had been depicted in use at earlier battles such as Goliad, and was widely referred to as the "Texian flag".
+A similar flag was flown at least briefly by Texan Tejano forces, featuring two black, six-pointed stars in place of the date.
+The actual "Alamo flag" likely referred to by accounts of the time was the Lone Star and Stripes, which had been depicted in use at earlier battles, such as Goliad, and was widely referred to as the "Texian flag".

-The Dodson Tricolor or Dodson flag was designed and sewn by a Mrs. Sarah Dodson during the Revolution.
+The Dodson Tricolor or Dodson flag was designed and sewn by a Mrs. Sarah Dodson during the revolution.
 It resembled the flag of Revolutionary France, but with longer proportions and the Texan Lone Star in the canton.
-Stephen F. Austin was initially so alarmed by the obvious symbolism that he requested the flag not be used, but it nevertheless flew over Texan forces in Cibolo Creek, and may have been the first Texan flag raised over San Antonio.
+Stephen F. Austin was initially so alarmed by the obvious symbolism that he requested the flag not be used, but it nevertheless flew over Texan forces in Cibolo Creek and may have been the first Texan flag raised over San Antonio.
 The flag was one of two that flew over the small cabin in which Texas delegates ratified their declaration of independence.